Encrypt data stored in Amazon EBS volumes attached to Amazon ECS tasks - Amazon Elastic Container Service

 • Snapshots created from the volume

-Amazon EBS volumes that are attached to tasks can be encrypted by using either a default AWS managed key with the alias alias/aws/ebs, or a symmetric customer managed key.
+Amazon EBS volumes that are attached to tasks can be encrypted by using either a default AWS managed key with the alias alias/aws/ebs, or a symmetric customer managed key specified in the volume configuration.
 Default AWS managed keys are unique to each AWS account per AWS Region and are created automatically.
 To create a symmetric customer managed key, follow the steps in Creating symmetric encryption KMS keys in the AWS KMS Developer Guide.

 Customer managed KMS key policy